-Class Registration:

-After registering, students should send a copy of their course schedule to the CO for VA-Once certification.
-The earlier a student registers and notifies registration information to the CO, the earlier certification can be transmitted to the Department of Veterans Affairs
+- Class Registration: After registering, students should send a copy of their course schedule to the CO for VA-Once certification.
+The earlier a student registers, the earlier certification can be transmitted to the Department of Veterans Affairs.

-Students are responsible for notifying their CO of their registration each quarter or summer term at PAU.
 All students receiving VA benefits have a responsibility to notify the CO of any changes in credit hours enrolled once the quarter begins.
-Failure to notify the CO may result in incorrect payment for which the student may be held liable.

-Changes to Schedule:

-Any additions, drops, withdrawals, or other interruptions must be immediately reported to the CO by the student.

-Failure to Attend Class:

-Routine class attendance is required for students receiving VA benefits.
-Students who are unable to attend class for an extended period of time should notify their professors, program office, and their CO.

-Change of Major:

-The VA must be notified when a student changes a major.
-These changes may be approved if there is minimal loss of credit hours.

-Change of Address:

-If a student's address changes, both the Department of Veterans Affairs and Palo Alto University must be notified.
+Failure to notify the CO may result in incorrect payment for which the student may be held liable. - Changes to Schedule: Any additions, drops, withdrawals, or other interruptions must be immediately reported to the CO by the student. - Failure to Attend Class: Routine class attendance is required for students receiving VA benefits.
+Students who are unable to attend class for an extended period of time should notify their professors, program office, and their CO. - Change of Major: The VA must be notified when a student changes a major.
+These changes may be approved if there is minimal loss of credit hours. - Change of Address: If a student's address changes, both the Department of Veterans Affairs and Palo Alto University must be notified.

-VETERANS BENEFITS - ACADEMIC PROBATION
+Veterans Benefits-Academic Probation

+The Veterans Administration requires all students attending Palo Alto University under Veterans Educational Assistance Benefits to make satisfactory academic progress and systematic advancement toward an educational objective or be liable for overpayments from the Veterans' Administration.
+Satisfactory progress and regular class attendance is expected.
+You are liable for overpayments from the Veterans Administration.